 Drizzle the remaining olive oil over the chicken and potatoes.
 Add the water to the tagine and place over medium heat.
 Use a diffuser if you like but as long as the heat is kept fairly low, a traditional tagine should be safe on a burner.

 Cover the tagine and bring the dish to a simmer.
 Be patient; it takes a good 10 minutes for the tagine to heat up to this point.

 Adjust the heat to medium-low or low, checking occasionally to be sure that you can still hear the tagine simmering.
 See the Note below.

-Allow the tagine to cook for about 1 hour, and then turn the chicken pieces over.
-Add the olives and lemon, cover, and continue cooking for another 30 minutes to 1 hour or until the chicken tests done and the vegetables are tender.
+Allow the tagine to cook for about one hour and then turn the chicken pieces over.
+Add the olives and lemon, cover, and continue cooking for another 30 minutes to one hour or until the chicken tests done and the vegetables are tender.

 Turn the chicken so that it is meat-side up and, if necessary, reduce the liquids until they are a rich sauce.
 The coriander can be discarded at this point or it can be left in the tagine if you prefer.

 The chicken will stay hot in the covered tagine for quite a while.
 Serve the dish directly from the tagine, with each person using bread to scoop up the chicken and vegetables from his or her own side of the dish.